 How do you do a simple research for your podcast artwork?

-First of all, you go on iTunes and select the category where you want to include your podcast.
+First of all, you go on Apple Podcast and select the category where you want to include your podcast.

 For example, let’s select the “Business” category and see “What’s Hot” now.